influxdata/docs-v2/content/influxdb/v2.0/tools/repl.md

 {{% note %}}
 ##### Multi-line entries
 Multi-line scripts like the example above will work when pasted into the REPL.
-(Pasting in newlines in from the clipboard is allowed.)
+Pasting newlines from the clipboard is allowed.
-However, there is no way to enter a newline character directly from the keyboard.
+However, you cannot enter newline characters directly from the keyboard.
 {{% /note %}}

 Exit the REPL by pressing **Control + D**.